Skip to content

 This function uses a call to load_mesh() from the trimesh library to read the .stl file.
 If there are problems with loading your .stl file, please refer to the trimesh documentation.

-Source code in src/echosms/utils_datastore.py
+Source code in src/echosms/conversions.py

 def surface_from_stl(stl_file: str | Path,